lgreski/practicalmachinelearning/index.md

 ![](index_files/figure-html/plotErr-1.png)

 The relative importance of the variables is illustrated by the following variable importance plot.
-The six most important variables include `num_window`, `roll_belt`, `yaw_belt`, `roll_forearm`, `magnet_drumbell_x`, and `pitch_belt`, each of which decreases the mean node impurity by at least 600, whereas the remaining variables decrease node impurity by 350 or less, using the summed and normalized Gini Coefficient.
+The seven most important variables include `num_window`, `roll_belt`, `pitch_forearm`, `yaw_belt`, `magnet_drumbell_z`, `magnet_drumbell_y`, and `pitch_belt`, each of which decreases the mean node impurity by at least 500, whereas the remaining variables decrease node impurity by less than 500, using the summed and normalized Gini Coefficient.
 See [Dinsdale and Edwards \(2015\)](https://dinsdalelab.sdsu.edu/metag.stats/code/randomforest.html) for additional background on the Gini Coefficient in the random forest variable importance.

 ![](index_files/figure-html/varImp-1.png)

 ### Expected Out of Sample Error

 Given the accuracy level achieved via cross-validation of the model against multiple folds of the training data set, we expect the out of sample error rate to be less than 1%.
-Therefore, we estimate a 0.87 probability that we will correctly classify all 20 of the validation cases.
+Therefore, we estimate a 0.936 probability that we will correctly classify all 20 of the validation cases.

 ## Results

 The results from our random forest model were excellent.
-Applying the model to the test data set that we held out of of the model building steps, we find that the model accurately predicts 99.45% of the test cases, incorrectly classifying only 43 of the 7,846 observations.
-The error rate for the test data set is only 0.55%, giving us a .9 probability that the model would correctly classify all 20 validation cases.
+Applying the model to the test data set that we held out of of the model building steps, we find that the model accurately predicts 99.67% of the test cases, incorrectly classifying only 26 of the 7,846 observations.
+The error rate for the test data set is only 0.33%, giving us a .936 probability that the model would correctly classify all 20 validation cases.

 Finally, our accuracy at predicting the 20 cases in the validation data set was 100%.
 All in all, a good effort for our first attempt at a random forest.

 ## Appendix

-Note that a run of the Microsoft Word word counter on the narrative text in this report (counting text before the start of the Appendix section) results in a count of 1,309 words, well under the 2,000 word limit for the report.
+Note that a run of the Microsoft Word word counter on the narrative text in this report (counting text before the start of the Appendix section) results in a count of 1,353 words, well under the 2,000 word limit for the report.